Fall Poultry Workshop Day

 Jeff May consults with poultry farmers about best management practices, including biosecurity, sanitation, animal health, vaccinations, air and water quality, feed management, and nutrition.
 He specializes in the brooding of hatchlings as well as breeding, incubation, and growing to market.
 He believes animal husbandry should focus on health to improve performance and be rooted in a cost-effective, sustainable farming system.

-Josh Deines is a Ph.D. student of Poultry Science at the University of Arkansas focusing on hatchery and breeder management and reproductive physiology.
+Josh Deines is a Ph.D. student of Poultry Science focusing on hatchery and breeder management and reproductive physiology.
 Some of his research areas include: color preference in broilers, incubation and egg storage conditions, probiotic administration, and in ovo vaccination.
 After high school, he served as a State Officer for the Colorado FFA Association and traveled the state, nation, and even internationally to promote agricultural education.
 Josh has also raised cattle and is an avid outdoorsman and martial artist.

 Doug Yoho was born and raised in western New York.
-Doug received his B.S. from the University of Arkansas.
-He is currently a Program Associate at the University of Arkansas and a hatchery manager.
-His research and work is in the area of hatchery and breeder management as well as assisting with poultry processing at the university research facility.
+He is currently a Program Associate at a university as well as a hatchery manager.
+His research and work is in the area of hatchery and breeder management as well as assisting with poultry processing at the a university research facility.

 Dr. Ed Bonnette